lurtz-dahaka/data_science_course/project_0/README.md

 ### What case are we solving?
-We need to write a program which gueesees right the number set by computer within a minimum number of attempts.
+We need to write a program which guesses right the number set by computer within a minimum number of attempts.

 **Competition terms:**
 - Computer sets the integer number from 0 to 100 and we need to guess it right.
 By "guessing it right" it is meant that we need to write a program which guesses the number correctly.